The Best Breweries in Tampa, Florida -Photo by Find My Food Stu

 Barriehaus Beer Co

-Although Jim Barrie is a newcomer to the Tampa beer making scene, he comes from a long line of brewers.
-His great-great-great grandfather immigrated from Germany and started a brewery in 1863.
-He was part of a wave of German immigrants in the mid 19th century who made German inspired lagers popular in the U.S. The next two generations in his family also went on to found and run a brewery.
-So when Jim opened Barriehaus in 2019, he decided to pay homage to these ancestors and focus almost exclusively on European lagers.
+Although Jim Barrie is a relative newcomer to the Tampa beer scene, he comes from a long line of brewers.
+His great-great-great grandfather immigrated from Germany and started a brewery in 1863, part of a wave of German immigrants in the mid-19th century who helped popularize German-style lagers in the U.S. The next two generations in his family also went on to found and run breweries.

-Since lagers ferment slowly from the bottom up at low temperatures, they take significantly longer to make than the ales that many other breweries make.
-And thus, it requires a larger investment in more tanks, equipment, and space.
-But Jim Barrie decided it was worth it.
-And its paid off, because in just three short years, Barriehaus has become one of the most respected breweries in town.
+Lagers ferment slowly at low temperatures and take significantly longer to produce than most ales, which means a larger investment in tanks, equipment, and space.
+Barrie decided it was worth it and it has paid off.
+In just a few years, Barriehaus has become one of the most respected breweries in Tampa, particularly for clean, well-executed German-style lagers.

 Created with Fabric.js 4.6.0